Jake Dickert named permanent head coach of Washington State football

 “We are thrilled to have Jake Dickert step into the head coaching role,” said WSU President Kirk Schulz.
 “Coach Dickert was able to bring together a team that has been through so much in the past two seasons and inspire them to not only keep going, but to fight harder.
 Coach Dickert loves Pullman, understands what it means to be a Coug, and most importantly, puts his players first.
 He is an asset to this program, and to WSU.”

-“I am extremely humbled and honored to be the next head coach at Washington State University,” said Jake Dickert.
+Jake Dickert said in part that he is "extremely humbled and honored" to permanently coach at WSU.

 “I want to thank President Schulz, Pat Chun and Bryan Blair for their leadership and trust in me and my vision for the future of WSU football.
 Pullman fits our family so well and we are so excited to be a part of this community for a long time to come.
-Go Cougs.”
+Go Cougs," Dickert said.

-The announcement comes after the Cougars won their first Apple Cup since 2012 on Friday night beating Washington 40-13.

-Since Dickert took over as head coach, Washington State has gone 3-2 with a loss to a tough BYU team, who was ranked 25th when the Cougs played them and is now ranked 13th, and a loss to Oregon, who was ranked number three in the country at the time.
+Since Dickert took over as head coach, Washington State has gone 3-2 with a loss to a tough BYU team, who was ranked No. 25 when the Cougs played them and is now ranked No. 13, and a loss to Oregon, who was ranked No. 3 in the country at the time.

-Dickert was elevated to interim head coach from defensive coordinator after former WSU head coach Nick Rolovich was fired for refusing to get vaccinated.

 "I'm just excited to be here in Pullman, this is how I grew up," said Dickert in his introductory press conference when he was announced as interim head coach in October.
 "Small towns is what I know.
 Great people is what I know.
 I know when the RV's come to town it takes me ten minutes to get to work there's a lot of traffic for me.
 You know that's a lot of time to get to work.
 Just, I love Pullman it fits me, it fits our family, and we're blessed to be here."